 Tap the PLAN button then tap the + button to add a weekly target.
 Make your weekly practice targets as exact as possible.
 It is often a good idea to add how many times you will play through a section without mistakes, or the tempo you need to achieve for a particular piece or section before you consider it completed.
 Remember that getting 100% correct notes is more important than speed, especially in the initial stages of learning a piece.

 Once you have set up a weekly target it needs to be split into planned daily practice tasks.
 These will be the steps you take each day to achieve the target by the end of the week.
 Having a clear plan to achieve your target over the week makes you far more likely to succeed.
 Tap the Daily Tasks button on the Weekly Targets page to add your daily practice tasks.
 Divide your Weekly Targets into tasks to be achieved each day.
 Again, be as exact as possible including bar numbers, any specific practice techniques you will use to evaluate your practice including any music practice games such as the Ladder Game or Cheating Chess.
 Also give yourself tempo targets if appropriate.
 Keep these tasks succinct.
-The quicker and easier it is to enter the information, the more likely you are to use this each week.
+The quicker and easier it is to enter the information, the more likely you are to use the music practice app each week.
 We are already looking at ways in which to make the input of practice targets quicker and easier!

 N.B.There is no practice day included for the day of your lesson.
 If you practice before your lesson you should play through everything you prepared for your lesson.
 After your lesson you need to play through everything covered during your lesson to help you plan your practice for the coming week.